isomerpages/nparks-skyrise/_resources/Frequently Asked Questions.md

 </b></font>
 </label>
     <div>
-      <p>SGIS is applicable to developers and owners of existing buildings throughout Singapore
+      <p>SGIS is applicable to developers and owners of existing buildings throughout Singapore.
-Please refer to  <a href="https://skyrisegreenery.nparks.gov.sg/incentive-scheme/about/">this page </a> for more details on eligibility.
+Please refer to  <a href="https://skyrisegreenery.nparks.gov.sg/incentive-scheme/about/">this page</a> for more details on eligibility.

 </p>
          </div>